Trump escalates a battle around immigration – and California

 Tensions in Los Angeles reflect larger divisions over President Trump’s immigration policy.
 They also reveal an escalating rift between the White House and California.

 “It could be a foretaste of actions in other cities across the country, particularly if the disorder begins to spread,” says John Pitney, a longtime observer of California and national politics professor at Claremont McKenna College.
-“Given that people all over are paying attention to it, I think that’s what Trump wants,” he adds, noting the president’s penchant for television spectacle and the military.
+“Given that people all over are paying attention to it, I think that’s what Trump wants,” he adds, noting the president’s penchant for television spectacle and people in uniform.

 The big, blue Golden State is also “a very convenient target” as a political punching bag for the president and Republicans generally, Mr. Pitney says.

-Note: Editor's note: This story was corrected on June 9, the day of initial publication, to identify Title 10 of the U.S. Code as the basis for deploying the National Guard.